drdeeks/frame-breaker-85/README.md

 # Frame Breaker '85

-An AI-powered brick breaker game with retro aesthetics and modern features.
+An AI-powered brick breaker game with retro aesthetics and modern features, built as a Farcaster Mini App.
 Each level is dynamically generated using Google's Gemini AI to create unique, challenging patterns.

+## 🚀 Farcaster Mini App

+This game is designed to run as a Mini App within Farcaster clients.
+It integrates with the Farcaster Mini App SDK to provide seamless authentication and native features.

+### Mini App Features
+- **Native Integration**: Runs within Farcaster clients
+- **Quick Auth**: Seamless authentication with Farcaster accounts
+- **Social Sharing**: Easy sharing of scores and achievements
+- **Responsive Design**: Optimized for mobile and desktop Farcaster clients

 ![Game Screenshot](https://via.placeholder.com/800x600/0d0221/00ffff?text=Frame+Breaker+'85)